sstjerne/smallchat/README.md

 #####How is it implemented?
 The android app constain a simple activity where the expose the chat, and there is an simple service that respond the bot messages and also there is the text input to be used for user.
 Mainly the app works contains local broadcast to manage messages between the different component of application, and there is a adapter to interpret it and know if it should be show as bot message or user message.
-This local broadcast just receive message from the same process.
+This local broadcast just receive message from the same process by a service.

 ###4.Instructions how to add activity & View